olliesmith3/udderless/README.md

 ### More notes from meeting 07/12/20

   Ollie - Need email authentication to prove that user is ollie, luke or barny.

+  Be able to add weekly, fornightly and monthly orders

+  Set database up with Postgres